aritra1804/Squirrel-AI/DEPLOYMENT.md

-# 🚀 GitGenie Deployment Guide
+# 🐿️ Squirrel AI Deployment Guide

 ## Overview
-This guide will help you deploy GitGenie to Vercel.
-Since GitGenie has both a frontend (React) and backend (FastAPI), we'll deploy them separately for optimal performance.
+This guide will help you deploy Squirrel AI to Vercel.
+Since Squirrel AI has both a frontend (React) and backend (FastAPI), we'll deploy them separately for optimal performance.

 ## 📋 Prerequisites
 - [Vercel Account](https://vercel.com)